actions/setup-go/docs/adrs/0000-caching-dependencies.md

 # Decision
 - Add `cache` input parameter to `actions/setup-go`.
 For now, input will accept the following values:
   - `true` - enable caching for go dependencies
   - `false` and `''` - disable caching for go dependencies.
-It will be set by default We're planing to get this values as strings, because if we'll get proposla for possible future tool, it will be easier to adjust logic
+This value will be set as default value We're planning to get these values as strings.
+That will enable us to extend the functionality in future much easier if we get proposals for it.
 - Cache feature will be disabled by default to make sure that we don't break existing customers.
 We will consider enabling cache by default in next major releases
-- Action will try to search a go.sum files in the repository and throw error if no one is found
+- Action will try to search a go.sum files in the repository and throw error in the scenario that it was not found
 - The hash of found file will be used as cache key (the same approach like [actions/cache](https://github.com/actions/cache/blob/main/examples.md#go---modules) recommends)
-- The following key cache will be used `${{ runner.os }}-go${{ go-version }}-${{ hashFiles('<package-lock-path>') }}`
+- The following key cache will be used `${{ runner.os }}-go${{ go-version }}-${{ hashFiles('<go.sum-path>') }}`
 - Action will cache global cache from the `go env GOCACHE` command

 # Example of real use-cases